Tim-Hass-GA/fuzzy-winner/README.md

 # Pooper Scooper

 ![Game Screen Shot](/images/Game_Screen_Shot.png)
-Format: ![Game Screen Shot]

 ## About the game:
-Your dog Brian likes to have a clean area to run, play, and jump in the objective of the game is to keep the area clean, so you and Brian can have a nice place to have fun in.
+Your dog Brian likes to have a clean area to run, play, and jump in.
+The objective of the game is to keep the area clean, so you and Brian can have a nice place to have fun in.

+## Technologies Used:
+* HTML
+* Canvas
+* CSS
+* Materalize
+* jQuery
+* JavaScript

 ### Bug list:
 Code